zeromonio/zeromon/README.md

 ### Pricing

-The cost for usage of this AMI is $0.05 USD per hour (or basically, $36.00 USD per month) for all instance types in all regions.
+The cost for usage of this AMI software is $0.05 USD per hour (or basically, $36.00 USD per month) for all instance types in all regions.
-Unfortunately, the AMI is not currently available within the Amazon GovCloud region at this time.
+However, note that this $0.05/hour is billed on top of the instance pricing which is calculated separately and dependent upon Amazon based on the region and instance type.

 We also offer a 7-day 100% money-back guarantee.
+Unfortunately, the AMI is not currently available within the Amazon GovCloud region at this time.

 ### Support